GGOS Topical Meeting on Geohazards

 Accommodation

-Information about hotel reservation will be provided to onsite participants later.
+Information about hotel reservation will be provided to on-site participants later.

 Visa